ecbme4040/e4040-2021fall-project-sgan-zm2302-yf2578/README.md

 python viz.py --experiment_dir experiments/ngsim/gan --sudoku --interval --metrics_statistic --force_overwrite
 ```

+# Code architecture
+####rood directory
+ - data: a folder containing processed data
+ - experiments: folders to save everything related to one training (or one experiment), including
+ - image: images for README.md
+ - raw_data: a folder containing raw NGSIM trajectory data
+ - src: everything related to the model structure, including GAN model, trianing and test scripts.
+ - tmp: temporary folder
+ - build_idm_data.py: generate numerical data from the intelligent driving model.
+Not used in this case study where we use the
+real-world NGSIM dataset
+ - build_ngsim_data.py: process NGSIM data
+ - main_lstm.py: main script
+ - viz.py: code for visualization
+ - report.pdf: report

+#### src
+- layers: class for the generator, discriminator, poster estimator, and neural networks
+- metrics_factory: functions to calculate the KL divergence and NLPD
+- models: contains GAN model and NN-Drop model, and relevant functions to calculate the loss functions
+- argparse.py: to parse the argument
+- helper_funcs.py: functions like save and load
+- metrics.py: map the names of metrics to the metrics instances
+- picklefuncs.py: tool functions
+- training.py: tranining and test procedures.
+- utils.py: tool functions

 # Dataset
 Raw dataset is stored in the folder "raw_data/NGSIM".
 It is a pickle file contains the trajectory information of the follower and the leader.
 To convert the time-series trajectory to feature-label pairs, "build_ngsim_data.py" should be run: